CCBDA-UPC/Assignments-2025/Lab06.md

 }
 ```

-In unix you can use the back quotes to execute the text produced by the script above.
+In Unix you can use the back quotes to execute the text produced by the script above.
 If you are using windows copy and paste in the command line the output of the Python script.
+In Windows you'll need to copy and paste the output text of the script.

 ```bash
 _$ `python ebcreate.py ../production.env team99`